-The project is implemented with financial contributions from the European Union's Environment Budget Line and with additional funding from the Embassies of the Netherlands and Norway in Ethiopia.
+The project is implemented with financial contributions from the European Union's Environment Budget Line and with additional funding from the Horn of Africa Regional Environmental Centre and the UK Darwin Initiative.
 The authors are solely responsible for the opinions expressed in this document, and they do not necessarily reflect those of the European Union, the Netherlands Embassy or the Norwegian Embassy.